al3913/DisasterReliefFoundation/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

+"As a Helper I want to see a list of needs so that I choose what to contribute to."

 "As a Helper, I want to store the needs that I want to contribute to in one place so that I can keep track of what needs I plan to contribute to."

+"As a Helper, I want to be able to come back to the needs that I plan to contribute to, at another time, so that I'm not rushed with my decision."

+"As a Helper, I want to be able to “checkout” the needs that I plan to contribute to, so that I can fund them."

 "As a User, I want to be able to "login" as an Admin, so that I can manage the website."

 "As a User, I want to be able to "login" as a Helper, so that I can donate to the charity"

+"As a U-fund Manager, I don't want to see the funding baskets of users so that their privacy is respected."

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._

 "As a Helper, I want to be able to contact Managers so that I can receive help on any issues I have."

+"As a U-fund Manager I want to be able to respond to help requests sent by users so that I can answer/help user inquires."

+"As a User, I WANT to be able to view donation statistics so that I know how much I've donated so far."

 Our enhancements involve a Request System, which allows users to make requests to the Admins about certain things they may want, and Admins are able to view and resolve those requests made by users.